 It is of great significance that all landscapes are recognised in this convention, and not just those that are already have some wildlife or natural beauty designation.
 Nevertheless, AONBs in general are well placed to demonstrate the convention in action.

-Cranborne Chase AONB is already raising awareness that “landscape matters”, we have landscape character and landscape sensitivity assessments, and our Management Plan covers not only policies for landscape protection, management, and planning but also involves local people and local authorities and organisations in its creation.
+Cranborne Chase National Landscape is already raising awareness that “landscape matters”, we have landscape character and landscape sensitivity assessments, and our Management Plan covers not only policies for landscape protection, management, and planning but also involves local people and local authorities and organisations in its creation.
 There are, however, still many more things to be done!